- Clear away brain fog

-While your primary focus may be to relieve the pain you feel from your headaches when you have them, it is even more important to identify their root cause.
+While your primary focus may be to relieve the pain you feel from your headaches when you have them, it is even more important to identify their root cause to protect your health and well-being.
 Food allergies?
 Stress?
 Lack of sleep?
 There are countless possible triggers, many of which can be determined through tracking what you’re doing before the start of each headache and eventually noticing subtle patterns that could clue you in to why your head is hurting.

-While addressing the root cause is ideal, sometimes the origin is not obvious and you just need to find relief.
-Acupressure, a therapy you can try at home that stimulates acupuncture points by applying pressure without using needles, can reduce headaches without the toxic side effects that come with some medications.
+While addressing the root cause is ideal, sometimes the origin is not obvious and you just need to find a way to alleviate the pain.
+Acupressure, a therapy you can try at home that stimulates acupuncture points by applying pressure without using acupucture needles, can treat headaches without the toxic side effects that come with some medications.

 Headache-Relief Point Locations

-Acupressure points can be located by anatomical landmarks—either muscle groups or bony structures.
+Acupressure points lie along your body's meridian points and can be located by anatomical landmarks—either muscle groups or bony structures.
 Many of these trigger points that relieve pain associated with headaches and migraines are in your neck and head.
 This practice stems from traditional Chinese medicine.
 Some of them are located by a measurement called “cun,” which is approximately the width of your thumb.
-These points can be stimulated on one or both sides of your body to help relieve a headache.
+These acupoints can be stimulated on one or both sides of your body to help relieve migraine pain.

 GV 24.5—Yin Tang: On the forehead, midway between the eyebrows, at the point of the third eye.